JohnOdetokun/CasinoApi/README.md

 # Spring Boot "Casino" POC Project

-This is a sample Java / Maven / Spring Boot Proof of Concept REST API for a games provider.
+This is a simple Java / Maven / Spring Boot Proof of Concept REST API for a games provider.

 ## How to Run